 * The Devonian period, beginning 410 million years ago, saw the introduction of fish that we would unambiguously perceive as fish.
 The earliest jawed fishes retained the overall structure of their ancestors -- a body without a skeleton and an armored head.
 There were a number of variations, with the most impressive being the "placoderms", which could run to up to 6 meters (20 feet) in length and had jawbones with bladed edges and fangs.
 Their fossils are often found during excavations of shale deposits in the city parks of Cleveland, Ohio.

 The early fish configuration was not the way of the future.
-Cartilaginous fishes -- with a skeletal structure of girdles of soft cartilage instead of hard bone -- made their appearance in the form of sharks and rays.
+Cartilaginous fishes -- with a skeletal structure of girdles of soft cartilage instead of hard bone -- made their appearance in the form of rays and sharks.
 Although the cartilaginous fish are of a very ancient lineage, they continue to thrive today in a wide range of forms:

 Early sharks hadn't obtained the sleek hydrodynamic efficiency of some modern sharks, but the basic shark configuration was recognizable.
 In any case, the cartilaginous fish led in turn to the "osteichthyes" or true bony fish, were present as well.
 There were two branches, including the "actinopterygians" or "ray-finned fishes", and the "sarcopterygians" or "lobe-finned" fishes.